-GrooveTransfer extracts the rhythmic groove of one track — the transient envelope that makes it feel the way it does — and stamps it onto another.
+GrooveTransfer extracts the rhythmic groove of one track — the transient envelope that makes it feel the way it does — and stamps it onto another by riding that track's volume in time with it.
 The kick pumps the bass, the drums make the pad breathe, the vocal ducks its own delay.
 Instances pair by name over shared memory: no MIDI, no sidechain routing, no cables in your DAW.

 Pick a peer, pick a role, and watch the groove flow — the scope shows the envelope you broadcast or receive, live.